CoffeeMecha/onlyfans-archiver/README.md

 You can either click F12 or CTRL + SHIFT + I to open the dev console.

-There is 2 values you should get and note somewhere, first one is the User-Agent which you can get by pasting the code "navigator.userAgent" **WITHOUT THE PARANTHESIS** on the Console tab and clicking enter.
+There is 2 values you should get and note somewhere, first one is the User-Agent which you can get by pasting the code `navigator.userAgent` **WITHOUT THE PARANTHESIS** on the Console tab and clicking enter.
 You should note that result somewhere, once that's done you should get the access-token.

 ![](https://i.imgur.com/2QA0MY4.png)